isomerpages/gb-assist/_gov-assist/1b-tax-incentives.md

 Contract manufacturers and traders need not account for GST on value added activities supplied to non-GST registered overseas customers or overseas persons registered under the OVR regime as a pay-only person.

-<a href="https://www.iras.gov.sg/irashome/Schemes/GST/Approved-Contract-Manufacturer-and-Trader--ACMT--Scheme/" target="_blank">Find out more</a>
+<a href="https://www.iras.gov.sg/irashome/Schemes/GST/Approved-Contract-Manufacturer-and-Trader--ACMT--Scheme/" target="_blank" style="color:#037e8a">Find out more</a>

 #### Approved Import GST Suspension Scheme